PeaceOff/FEUP-COMP/README.txt

 ** EXECUTE: (indicate how to run your tool)
 To run our tool, you can specify the file which will be used to generate the bytecodes and you can also choose the number of registers(stack size) used. java Simple2.java [-r=#registers] file.yal
-The output should be a new file with the same name as the input file but with exstension .j eg: file.j
+The output should be a new file with the same name as the input file but with exstension .j eg: file.j.
+Until this point is what our compiler was supposed to do, now to test it, you should compile the jasmine file into a .class file, in order to do that, first you must have the jasmin.jar, second, run the command 'java -jar [jasmin.jar relative path] [file].j' this command will generate the '[file].class' which can be run with the java command, like so 'java [file]'.

 **DEALING WITH SYNTACTIC ERRORS: (Describe how the syntactic error recovery of your tool does work.
 Does it exit after the first error?)